Convertible Top Questions

 Yes we can!
 Plastic windows generally last about 60% of the life of the top, sometimes longer if the car is stored inside.
 All plastic is going to deteriorate over time due to the sun’s harsh UV rays, dirt, and general exposure to the elements.
 We can remove your top, or in some cases just the rear window and install a new piece of plastic by sewing it in.
-We have a Scratch Resistant plastic upgrade that is better than the original plastic that was in your top.
-It is scratch resistant, NOT scratch proof however.
 There is not a basic price for this since all convertibles are different and have different labor hours for the job, give us a call and we will give you a price for your specific car.

 THE REAR GLASS WINDOW HAS COME UNBONDED, CAN IT BE REATTACHED?